-I learnt my craft pre-computer, in the days of traditional darkroom printing techniques and film ~ when you had to get it correct in front of the lens before firing the shutter.The approach I still use today.
+Learning my craft pre-computer in the days of traditional darkroom printing techniques and film ~ when you had to get it correct in front of the lens before firing the shutter, is the approach I still use today.
 Always with a lot of pre-plannning in place along with options B & C ready to go ~ just in case of any unforeseen hiccups appearing out of the blue.
-And I firmly believe Photoshop is there to enhance the image, NOT salvage it.
-That said, digital photography has opened up a wonderful Pandora’s box of new working methods.
-I love it and continue to learn new tricks & techniques on a daily basis.
-And what’s even better, with my high resolution digital equipment, I no longer need a team of Sherpas to help lug crates of large format camera kit & lighting around.
+I firmly believe Photoshop is there to enhance the image, NOT salvage it.
+That said, digital photography has opened up a wonderful Pandora’s box of new working methods & I love it.
+What’s even better, I no longer need a team of Sherpas to help lug crates of large format camera kit & lighting around.
 It certainly makes travelling a lot easier and keeps the excess baggage costs down.
 Even my new custom carbon car tracking rig is so transportable it fits into a Porsche with oodles of room to spare.

 Awards include:- Campaign Press & Poster (Silver): D&AD: Cannes Lions: New York One Show: The Association of Photographers: The London International Advertising Awards: ISP Awards ~ 2x Gold and Campaign of the Year: MCCA Awards: Marketing Week Awards: RX Club of New York ~ Award of Excellence: